 Hyperparathyroidism involves a variety of clinical manifestations[1].
 Skeletal symptoms mainly manifested as bone pain in the early stage[2].
 In the late stage, skeletal malformations and pathologic fracture gradually appear, and patients even develop skull brown tumors of hyperparathyroidism[3].
 This case mainly presented with digestive system manifestations.
 The disorders of calcium and phosphorus metabolism occurred due to elevated PTH in this patient with parathyroid adenoma.
 After admission to hospital, diagnosis of hyperparathyroidism was established.
 As is well known, the most common cause of primary hyperparathyroidism is parathyroid adenoma (80%-85%)[4].
 The parathyroid tumor was found by B-ultrasound, enhanced CT scan and 99 mTc-MIBI imaging.
 After treatment for decreased serum calcium, this patient was switched to surgery.
 Her serum calcium became normal after surgical treatment.

-Multiple endocrine neoplasia 1 syndrome is an autosomal dominant disorder, including parathyroid adenoma, pituitary tumor, gastrinoma, prolactinoma, insulinoma, bronchial carcinoid and other endocrine tumors[5].
+Multiple endocrine neoplasia 1 syndrome is an autosomal dominant disorder and includes parathyroid adenoma, pituitary tumor, gastrinoma, prolactinoma, insulinoma, bronchial carcinoid, and other endocrine tumors[5].
 This endocrine tumor could occur in multiple organs and systems with both benign and malignant types[6].
 The neoplasms derived from the parathyroid are usually benign, while many entero-pancreatic neuroendocrine tumors and foregut carcinoid tumors are malignant.
-Our patient had five tumors: left parathyroid adenoma, right thyroid adenoma, uterine fibroids, right benign mammary gland tumors, meningoma.
+Our patient had five tumors: left parathyroid adenoma, right thyroid adenoma, uterine fibroids, right benign mammary gland tumors, and meningoma.
 The patient developed five tumors successively, is it a coincidence or is there a correlation among those five tumors?

 Grinblat et al[7] reported a case in a depressed woman with both meningioma and parathyroid adenoma who attempted to commit suicide.
 In that case, the relationship between the parathyroid adenoma and meningioma was not clarified.
-Unlike that case, our patient was found to have a meningioma in the first time, and had no functional endocrine gland tumors.
+Unlike that case, our patient was initially found to have a meningioma and had no functional endocrine gland tumors.
 The thyroid adenoma was confirmed histologically by right thyroid fine needle aspiration.
-Patients suffering from thyroid adenoma and concurrent parathyroid adenoma are rare.
-Most cases in the literature were on concurrent hot thyroid nodule and primary hyperparathyroidism[8].
+Patients suffering from thyroid adenoma and concurrent parathyroid adenoma are rare, with most cases in the literature reporting concurrent hot thyroid nodule and primary hyperparathyroidism[8].
 Since parathyroid adenoma can be located within the thyroid, it is particularly important to differentiate between thyroid adenoma and parathyroid adenoma.

-The diseases of breast, uterus and thyroid are common in women.
-Spinos et al[9] reported that uterine fibroids in a woman had an increased incidence of thyroid nodules and fibroadenomas of the breast.
-In addition, some researchers reported that thyroid nodules are associated with uterine fibroids, and estrogen might have a key role in occurrence of both uterine fibroids and thyroid nodules[10].
+Diseases of breast, uterus, and thyroid are common in women.
+Spinos et al[9] reported that women with uterine fibroids had an increased incidence of thyroid nodules and fibroadenomas of the breast.
+In addition, some researchers reported that thyroid nodules are associated with uterine fibroids and that estrogen might have a key role in occurrence of both uterine fibroids and thyroid nodules[10].
 Audisio et al[11] also maintained that estrogen might be related to the occurrence of fibroadenoma growth.
-During hospitalization, our patient had a normal level of estrogen, unfortunately, we could not get her estrogen data during her entire disease course.
-Whether estrogen plays a role in those tumors is still uncertain.
+During hospitalization, our patient had a normal level of estrogen, but unfortunately, we were unable to acquire her estrogen data during her entire disease course.
+Whether estrogen played a role in those tumors remains uncertain.

 CONCLUSION

 This case reported a middle-aged female who was found with multi-organ benign tumors.
 After surgical excision of some of these tumors, the patient recovered well.
-Of those tumors, parathyroid adenoma belonged to a hormone-secreting adenoma, and the underlying mechanisms may be revealed in the future studies.
+Of these tumors, the parathyroid adenoma was a hormone-secreting adenoma, and the underlying mechanisms may be revealed in future studies.

 REFERENCES